uudashr/iface/README.md

 ```

 ## Background
 One of Go's powerful features is interfaces.
-However, sometimes people misuse the interfaces event hough the code works but the code polluted with interfaces.
+However, sometimes people misuse the interfaces event though the code works but the code polluted with interfaces.

 The following quotes inspired the creation of these analyzers: